knaw-huc/di-website/content/markdown/en/en_02_01_research-projects.md

 title: Research Projects
 author: Menno Rasch
 type: page
+summary: The Digital Infrastructure department of the KNAW Humanities Cluster supports researchers throughout the entire process of a research project.
 ---
 The Digital Infrastructure department of the KNAW Humanities Cluster supports researchers throughout the entire process of a research project.
 Both in the planning and the management.
 This starts with the acquisition and consideration of the technical possibilities for a specific research project.
 We then work with the research team to realise the intended tools and websites.
 Finally, we take care of the management of the newly developed components.
 In doing so, we focus on sustainability: we use existing infrastructure as much as possible, we always share code as Open Source software, we adhere to international standards as much as possible and we make management as efficient as possible.